Gabriella Papadakis: 2021–22 season: Olympic Champions

-Entering the Olympic season, Papadakis/Cizeron had not decided whether this would be their final competitive year, with Papadakis stating they were "both in that mindset of let's do this season, let's train for the Olympics and then we will see."
+Entering the Olympic season, Papadakis/Cizeron had not decided whether this would be their final competitive year.
+Papadakis said that they were "both in that mindset of let's do this season, let's train for the Olympics and then we will see."
 For the street dance-themed rhythm dance, the duo enlisted outside choreographer Axelle Munezero to work on a program based on waacking, a dance style created in Los Angeles' LGBT clubs during the Disco Era.
-Papadakis and Cizeron spent six months studying the history of the dance before beginning the choreographic process, with Munezero saying she approached it as if she was "training dancers that wanted to become waackers and do that as a living."
+Papadakis and Cizeron spent six months studying the history of the dance before beginning the choreographic process.
+Munezero said she approached it as if she was "training dancers that wanted to become waackers and do that as a living."

 The team began the year at the 2021 CS Finlandia Trophy, winning the gold medal.
 Shortly afterward a controversy emerged relating to homophobic comments made by Russian skating judge Alexander Vedenin, who said that due to Cizeron's homosexuality there would always be a lack of chemistry between the partners.
 The French federation wrote a letter to the International Skating Union in response.

 Papadakis/Cizeron were initially assigned to the 2021 Cup of China as their first Grand Prix, but after its cancellation, they were reassigned to the 2021 Gran Premio d'Italia in Turin.
 They won both segments and the event, taking the gold medal.
 Cizeron cited improved levels on elements since the Finlandia Trophy as their main takeaway, while saying further improvement was necessary.
 At their second event, the 2021 Internationaux de France, Papadakis/Cizeron again won gold.
 Performing at home in their own country, Papadakis said they "appreciate it now after the pandemic that it is possible to have an event with such a big audience."
 Their results qualified them for the Grand Prix Final, but it was subsequently cancelled due to restrictions prompted by the Omicron variant.

-After winning the French national title again, Papadakis/Cizeron were named to the French Olympic team and opted to withdraw from the 2022 European Championships to avoid the risk of the Omicron variant prior to the Olympics.
+After winning the French national title again, Papadakis/Cizeron were named to the French Olympic team.
+They chose to withdraw from the 2022 European Championships to avoid the risk of contracting the Omicron variant prior to the Olympics.